jefforyamos/blog/content/en/questions/affliction-removed-by-forgiveness.md

 He looks searchingly.
 "When do you get to the part about taking up my chair and walking?"

 According to Mark 16:17-18, "those who believe" *should* be able to accommodate this poor guy.
-I'm quite sure anyone who could fix his situation would be thrilled to do so.
+I'm quite sure anyone who could fix his situation would be thrilled and willing to do so.

+Many will explain this part "expired" with the passing of the last apostle.
+However, the [Expiration Theory creates more questions than it answers](./../who-picks-expiration-dates).